missionpinball/mpf-docs/config/switches.rst

 List of one (or more) events.
 Those will be posted by the device.
 Defaults to empty.

 A list of one or more names of events that MPF will post when this switch goes active.
-These events are posted exactly as they're entered, in addition to any events that are posted based on the switch's tags.
+These events are posted exactly as they're entered, in addition to the events that are posted based on the switch's tags.
+See as well the ``tags`` section below.
+In addition, an event will be posted based on the switch name, ``<switch name>_active``.

+The events will only be visible in the mpf monitor if ``debug:true`` is defined for them.
+They will be posted with out that flag, it is only necessary if you need to see these events in the mpf monitor.

 events_when_deactivated:
 ~~~~~~~~~~~~~~~~~~~~~~~~
 List of one (or more) events.
 Those will be posted by the device.
 Defaults to empty.

 A list of one or more names of events that MPF will post when this
 switch goes inactive.
+These events are posted exactly as they're entered, in addition to the
+events that are posted based on the switch's tags.
+See as well the ``tags`` section below.
+In addition, an event will be posted based on the switch name, ``<switch name>_inactive``.

+The events will only be visible in the mpf monitor if ``debug:true`` is defined for them.
+They will be posted with out that flag, it is only necessary if you need to see these events in the mpf monitor.

 ignore_window_ms:
 ~~~~~~~~~~~~~~~~~